-There are many ways to make money from home if you can write
+There are many ways to make money from blogging if you can write

 Are you tired of the grind of peak hour traffic and working long days for little reward?

-Would you prefer working from home with more flexible working hours?
+Would you prefer to be working from home with more flexible working hours?

-For a lot of people, starting a home business is the ideal way to balance the demands of their professional and personal life.
+For a lot of people, starting a home business is the ideal way to balance the demands of your professional and personal life.